TL;DR

 - Deferment Period (IP): The waiting time before the policy starts paying out.
 A longer deferment period means a lower premium.

-- Waiver of Premium: An add-on that means you don't have to pay your policy premiums while you are receiving a payout.
+- Waiver of Premium: An add-on that means you don't have to pay your policy premiums while you are receiving a claim payment.
 It's essential.

 - Indexation: This links your cover amount to inflation, ensuring its real-term value doesn't decrease over time.

-- Guaranteed vs. Reviewable Premiums: Guaranteed premiums are fixed for the life of the policy.
+- subject to terms vs. Reviewable Premiums: guaranteed premiums are fixed for the life of the policy.
 Reviewable premiums may start cheaper but can increase over time.

-Step 4: Why Use an Expert Broker like WeCovr?
-You could go directly to an insurer, but you would only see their products.
-An independent expert broker works for you, not the insurance company.
+Step 4: Why Use a WeCovr Specialist or Trusted Broker Partner?
+You could go directly to an insurer, but you would only see their products. a regulated expert broker works for you, not the insurance company.

 Furthermore, we believe in supporting our clients' holistic wellbeing.
 That's why, in addition to securing your financial future, we provide all our customers with complimentary access to CalorieHero, our exclusive AI-powered calorie tracking app.
 It's a small way we can help you build and maintain the healthy habits that are the first line of defence against ill-health.